pacyL2K19/google-homepage/README.md

 # google-homepage
-A simple google web page for html and css training
+A single google web page for html and css training